apache/incubator-teaclave/docker/README.md

-# MesaTEE Docker
+# Teaclave Docker

 This directory contains the docker infrastructure for build and runtime environment.
-Both Ubuntu 16.04 and 18.04 images are provided.
 Note that you must mount SGX device and ASEM domain socket into the container environment to use SGX feature.

 ## Build

-The build dockerfile (`build.ubuntu-{1604,1804}.Dockerfile`) only contains minimal dependencies to build and test the project.
+The build dockerfile (`build.*.Dockerfile`) only contains minimal dependencies to build and test the project.
 To use them, you can directly use pre-built docker images from Docker Hub with:

 ```
 $ docker run --rm \
   --device=/dev/isgx \
   -v/var/run/aesmd/aesm.socket:/var/run/aesmd/aesm.socket \
-  -v`pwd`:/mesatee \
+  -v`pwd`:/teaclave \
-  -w /mesatee \
+  -w /teaclave \
-  -it mesalocklinux/mesatee-build-ubuntu-1804
+  -it teaclave/teaclave-build-ubuntu-1804-sgx-2.9:latest \
+  /bin/bash
 ```

 or you can also build the image by yourself with `docker build`:

 ```
-$ docker build -t mesatee-build-ubuntu-1804 - < build.ubuntu-1804.Dockerfile
+$ docker build -t teaclave-build - < build.*.Dockerfile
 ```
 and run: